Windows Subsystem for Linux: WSL 1

 WSL 1 is not capable of running all Linux software, such as 32-bit binaries, or those that require specific Linux kernel services not implemented in WSL.
-Due to a lack of any "real" Linux kernel in WSL 1, kernel modules, such as device drivers, cannot be run.
+Due to a total lack of Linux in WSL 1, kernel modules, such as device drivers, cannot be run.
 WSL 2, however, makes use of live virtualized Linux kernel instances.
 It is possible to run some graphical (GUI) applications (such as Mozilla Firefox) by installing an X11 server within the Windows (host) environment (such as VcXsrv or Xming), although not without caveats, such as the lack of audio support (though this can be remedied by installing PulseAudio in Windows in a similar manner to X11) or hardware acceleration (resulting in poor graphics performance).
 Support for OpenCL and CUDA is also not being implemented currently, although planned for future releases.
 Microsoft stated WSL was designed for the development of applications, and not for desktop computers or production servers, recommending the use of virtual machines (Hyper-V), Kubernetes, and Azure for those purposes.

-In benchmarks WSL 1's performance is often near native Linux Ubuntu, Debian, Intel Clear Linux or other Linux distributions.
+In benchmarks, WSL 1's performance is often near native Linux Ubuntu, Debian, Intel Clear Linux or other Linux distributions.
 I/O is in some tests a bottleneck for WSL.
 The redesigned WSL 2 backend is claimed by Microsoft to offer twenty-fold increases in speed on certain operations compared to that of WSL 1.
-In June 2020, a benchmark with 173 tests with an AMD Threadripper 3970x shows good performance with WSL 2 (20H2) with 87% of the performance of native Ubuntu 20.04.0 LTS.
-This is an improvement over WSL 1, which has only 70% of the performance of native Ubuntu in this comparison.
+In June 2020, a benchmark with 173 tests on WSL 2 (20H2) with an AMD Ryzen Threadripper 3970X showed an average of 87% of the performance of native Ubuntu 20.04 LTS.
+In contrast, WSL 1 had only 70% of the performance of native Ubuntu.
 WSL 2 improves I/O performance, providing a near-native level.

-A comparison of 69 tests with Intel i9 10900K in May 2020 shows nearly the same relative performance.
-In December 2020, a benchmark with 43 tests with an AMD Ryzen 5900X shows good performance with WSL 2 (20H2) with 93% of the performance of native 20.04.1 LTS.
-This is an improvement over WSL 1, which has only 73% in this comparison.
+A comparison of 69 tests with an Intel Core i9-10900K in May 2020 resulted in nearly the same relative performance.
+In December 2020, a benchmark with 43 tests on WSL 2 (20H2) with an AMD Ryzen 9 5900X displayed an average of 93% of the performance of native 20.04.1 LTS, compared to WSL 1 which only achieved 73%.